Exploring Behavioral Development Milestones And A Child’s Development

 According to the Centers for Disease Control and Prevention, developmental milestones “are things most children (75% or more) can do by a certain age.”
 The ways in which a child learns, moves, speaks, and plays can offer insight into their developmental progress.

-Babies at this age can usually hold their heads up while lying on their stomachs, move both arms and both legs, and briefly open their hands.
+Two months: Babies at his age can usually hold their heads up while lying on their stomachs, move both arms and both legs, and briefly open their hands.
 A two-month-old baby typically watches you as you move and often spends several seconds staring at a toy or another interesting object.

 • Hold their head steady without support while being held